FlorentDSGree/Population_35FR/README.md

 **Comment:**
 <p align="justify">
 Mind the x-axis unit, logarithmic unit is used here to make the figure more readible.
-The most common density range is between 100 to 200 pop/km<sub>2</sub>.
-More than 50% of the cities have a density of at least 70 pop/km<sub>2</sub>.
-Around 20% of the cities have a density higher than 100 pop/km<sub>2</sub>.
+The most common density range is between 100 to 200 pop/km<sup>2</sup>.
+More than 50% of the cities have a density of at least 70 pop/km<sup>2</sup>.
+Around 20% of the cities have a density higher than 100 pop/km<sup>2</sup>.
 </p>

+## 4. Density spatial analysis

 **The most populated cities are: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; The least populated cities are:**